 Now, before you even start using the single stock trading strategy, you must decide on the stock you trade.
-If you don’t have already a favorite stock to trade, you need a stock that can generate enough price movements on an intraday basis so you can make a profit.
+If you don’t have already a favorite stock to trade, you need a stock that can generate income streams on an intraday basis so you can make a profit.

-The most important step for a stock day trader knows what stock to trade.
+The most important step for a stock day trader is knowing what stock to trade.

 Now, you might be wondering…

-How to select stocks for day trading and make money?
+How to select stocks for day trading and making money?